dockur/samba/readme.md

 Replace the example path `./samba` with the desired folder or named volume.

-### How do I modify the display name of the shared folder?
+### How do I change the share name?

-You can change the display name of the shared folder by adding the following environment variable:
+You can change the name displayed to SMB clients with the `NAME` environment variable:

 ```yaml
 environment: